-In the BrainPOP ESL movie, Who is a Magician?
-(L1U1L3), Ben is surprised to learn that Moby is a magician.
-Through Ben’s questions, students are introduced to the interrogative form of the verb to be.
-In this lesson plan, adaptable for grades K-8, students use images to practice making questions with the present tense affirmative of the verb to be.
+In the BrainPOP ESL movie, What Is It?
+(L1U1L3), Moby comes to visit Ben, bringing him a surprise.
+As Ben tries to guess what’s in the box, students are introduced to the interrogative form of the verb to be.
+In this lesson plan, adaptable for grades K-8, students use images and games to practice making questions with the present tense affirmative of the verb to be.

 - Change statements to questions in a hands-on, kinesthetic activity.

-- Identify questions in the movie Who is a Magician?
+- Identify questions in the movie What is it?
 (L1U1L3).

 - Keeping Count of Questions.
-During a repeated viewing of the movie Who is a Magician?
+During a repeated viewing of the movie What is it?
 (L1U1L3), ask students to count how many questions they hear.
-(Answer: 8)
+(Answer: 15)